mrwweb/mrw-card-block/readme.txt

 == Changelog ==

+= 0.5.0 (August 20, 2025) =

+- Don't show "Aspect Ratio" setting if "Crop to Fill" is false
+- Change "Original" to "Default" is Aspect Ratio setting to reflect that there will always be an aspect ratio applied if the "Crop to Fill" option is set
+- Fix media placeholder style error
+- Fix missing textdomain

 = 0.4.3 (December 16, 2024) =

 - Load Github updater on `admin_init` hook to prevent "`_load_textdomain_just_in_time` was called incorrectly" error introduced with WordPress 6.7